khulnasoft/integrations-core/tomcat/README.md

 ### Installation

-The Tomcat check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Tomcat servers.
+The Tomcat check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Tomcat servers.

 This check is JMX-based, so you need to enable JMX Remote on your Tomcat servers.
 Follow the instructions in [Monitoring and Managing Tomcat][3].